Reworld Hempstead: Description

 Reworld Hempstead is the fourth largest power generation facility on Long Island by net energy generated in 2020, behind Northport Power Station, Caithness Long Island Energy Center, and E. F. Barrett Power Station.
 However, it ranks thirteenth on Long Island by nameplate capacity.
 It consists of a single waste-to-energy unit.
 It is operated by Reworld, and the electricity generated at the plant is distributed across Long Island via the Long Island Power Authority's electrical transmission network.

 Its 382 ft smokestack is the tallest structure in Nassau County, and among the tallest on Long Island.
-It is a easily visible from the Meadowbrook State Parkway, which passes directly in front of it.
+It is an easily visible from the Meadowbrook State Parkway, which passes directly in front of it.

 The facility has contracts with the Town of Hempstead, the Village of Garden City, and the Town of North Hempstead to incinerate their municipal solid waste.
 As of 2022, the plant produces 500–750 tons of incinerator bottom ash and fly ash each day, which is taken to the Town of Brookhaven landfill in North Bellport, New York.